-The sample resumes below show both strengths and areas for improvement, which are listed to the right of the document.
+As you begin to craft or update your own resume, feel free to refer to the samples below for ideas on organization and what to include – remember, these are not templates to copy.
+Several of the sample resumes below show both strengths and areas for improvement, which are listed to the right of the document.
 For more information and assistance with writing an effective resume, we recommend that you view the formatting checklist and resume resources below.
-We also have online resume books connected with career fairs, so be sure to upload yours in advance of the relevant fair.
-Finally, we encourage you to schedule an advising appointment on our Handshake platform to have your resume reviewed by Career Services.
+You’re encouraged to schedule an advising appointment on our Handshake platform to have your resume reviewed by Career Services advisors.
+And of special note, for several of our career fairs throughout the year we offer Resume Books to attending employers, so be sure to check if your fairs of interest offer a book and upload yours in advance.

-- Your margins are at least 0.65” on all sides and your font size is at least 10pt.
+- Use margins at least 0.5” on all sides and font size no smaller than 10pt.

 - How to Write a Resume (Beyond Graduate School platform)